sbstjn/jwkserve/README.md

 ## Usage

-Regardless of how you use `jwkserve` , you need to know it's used hostname and port.
+Regardless of how you use `jwkserve` , you need to know its used hostname and port.
 You need to configure your backend to allow access tokens from this issuer (in whatever your existing logic for this is hopefully already in place) and then, you can generate valid JWT access tokens:

 ```bash
 $ > curl -X POST http://localhost:3000/sign \